JBillson/FiveFriday/README.md

 # Five Friday Technical Assessment

-This is a simple Xamarin.Forms application to display a searchable list of Drivers.
+This is a simple Xamarin.Forms application to display a searchable list of Drivers, built as a Technical Assessment for the Interview Process at Five Friday.

 ## APK
 You can grab the signed APK from the Root project directory OR from the latest release.